-Taking a drive through the Catskills gives you a reason to go get lost – and doing so will lead you to many wonderful places and unique cultural finds along the way.
+Taking a drive through upstate New York gives you a reason to go get lost – and doing so will lead you to many wonderful places and unique Catskills art and cultural finds along the way.
 So zoom by blurred beauty on a riverside byway or classic Catskills route, stop to grab a bite at a farm-to-table restaurant or hipster diner hotspot, and travel over the area's waterways by covered bridges just a few hours north of New York City.

 Top Scenic Drives through the Catskills

 No matter what time of year you're visiting, a scenic drive across the varying terrain of the Catskills is one of the best ways to see all the Catskills region has to offer.
 Roll down the windows on a warm summer's day, or drive through the changing colors of fall on one of these scenic routes:

 Route 55: Neversink to Liberty